bobysinha17/Project---Credit-Card-Defaulter-Prediction/README.md

 A brief description about the project: In this credit card defaulter prediction project i have used supervised machine learning and to solve this problem i've used CART as a technique.

-Problem Statement - Can we reliably able to predict who has is likely to default?
+Problem Statement - Can we reliably able to pred\ict who has is likely to default?
 If so, the bank may be able to prevent the loss by providing loan to other customers.

 Data - German Credit Dataset - https://tinyurl.com/3dvyajmv